seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ### Add Metric Group

-Metric group for vector data source with multiple classes
+A metric group defines a metric to be measured, for one or more classes of data.
+A `MetricGroup` **record** provides the information needed for a metric to be calculated (in a geoprocessing function) and to be displayed (in a report client).
+Let's create your first metric group by opening `project/metrics.json`.

-Next, add a metric group for measuring sketch overlap with areas where benthic species are predicted to be present. `benthic` consists of a single vector datasource with multiple habitats defined by the `class` attribute.
+The benthic dataset represents where different classes of benthic habitat are predicted to be present.
+Specifically is is a single vector datasource with multiple habitats defined by the `class` attribute.
 While there are many types of habitats, we want to only focus on Sand, Rubble, and Rock.
 To do this, you'll add multiple class records, each with a unique `classId` value to match on, and a `classKey` that specific which feature attribute the classId values are found.

 Add the following record to the end of the array in `project/metrics.json` and save the file.